tienvx/composer-downloads-plugin/README.md

 * `PHP_SHLIB_SUFFIX`
 * `DIRECTORY_SEPARATOR`

-## Defaults Configuration
+## Default Attributes

-You may set default properties for all downloads.
+You may set default attributes for all downloads.
 Place them under `*`, as in:

 ```json
 {